DevWurm/rsa_database/README.md

 + write a mail with your changes or ideas to one of the authors in the regarding field or to <a href"mailto:devwurm@gmx.net">devwurm@gmx.net</a>

 ## Contact
-Feel free to contact us, if there is anything left in your mind :)<br>
+Feel free to contact us if there is anything left in your mind :)<br>
 If you want to contact developers of a specific field, search for the concerning addresses in the Authors section, otherwise just write to <a href"mailto:devwurm@gmx.net">devwurm@gmx.net</a>.